Counseling Services

 Relationship Counseling

-Utilizing a short-term model, we offer counseling for two or more currently enrolled SSU students who are having difficulty within their relationship.
+Utilizing a short-term model, we offer counseling for two or more currently enrolled SSU students who are having difficulty with their relationship.
 Relationship counseling is available to romantic and/or sexual partners, roommates, or friends.
-Please note that all students must indicate interest in attending and, in most instances, each of the students will need to meet briefly with a clinician for a screening.
+Please note that all students must indicate interest in attending, and, in most instances, each student will need to meet briefly with a clinician for a screening.

 Group Therapy and Workshops